Wonderful Town: Synopsis

+Act I

 During the summer of 1935 in Greenwich Village, New York, a tour guide leads a group of sightseers on a tour of "Christopher Street" and its colorful residents.

 When the tourists have departed, the witty Ruth Sherwood arrives in Greenwich Village with Eileen, her younger sister.

 The two have just arrived from Columbus, Ohio, determined to forge a life in New York City as a writer (Ruth) and an actress (Eileen).

 Soon they are living in a basement apartment, recently vacated by Violet.